 Because changes in your shocks occur rather gradually, most drivers aren’t aware of the suspension wear and tear that has occurred over the thousands of miles.
 Let’s take a look at why shocks are an essential component of your vehicle and some common signs that you should have them inspected.

 Suspension repair should be done on a regular basis to avoid costly repair repairs in the future.
 Don’t put off getting your car’s suspension system checked.
-Come see us at Essential Auto Care in Middle Village, New York, today to have your vehicle inspected by an auto repair specialist.
+Come see us at Essential Auto Care in Queens, New York, today to have your vehicle inspected by an auto repair specialist.

 What Do Shocks Do?

 Car shocks maintain optimal tire contact with the road by controlling the car’s weight shifts from side to side, front to back, and up and down.
 Whether it be bumps, debris, sudden stops, swerving, or potholes, properly working shocks help your car deal with whatever the road throws at it.

 Shocks are extremely durable components, moving up and down 1,500 to 1,900 times per mile, cycling more than 75 million times over the course of 50,000 miles.
 They also work in collaboration with the brakes, steering, and suspension system to keep your vehicle on the road safely.